 - Make sure you are using the correct names for existing/template policies.
 Set the correct matching name of the existing policies/template in the tag value, as is shown below.

-- Resource scanning order is not defined, so use policy names as existing/template only if you are sure that it exists in CPM—whether it was defined manually or scanned previously.
+- Resource scanning order is not defined, so use policy names as existing/template only if you are sure that it exists in N2WS—whether it was defined manually or scanned previously.
 Make sure the policy names are valid or the scan will not work properly.

-CPM is an ideal solution for continuous and automatic backup in AWS cloud.
+N2WS is an ideal solution for continuous and automatic backup in AWS cloud.
 If you have an environment with hundreds or thousands of instances, it becomes very difficult to locate every resource and fix the issues.
 AWS Tags help manage infrastructure dynamically while allowing you to set up automations simply by using tags.